tingold/pgdog/README.md

 * Private modifications for internal use without sharing any source code

-**You can freely use pgDog to power your PostgreSQL databases without having to worry about sharing any source code, including your proprietary work product.**
+**You can freely use pgDog to power your PostgreSQL databases without having to worry about sharing any source code, including your proprietary work product or any pgDog modifications you make.**

 AGPL was written specifically for organizations that offer pgDog _as a service_ and require those organizations to share any modifications they make to pgDog, including new features and bug fixes.